alphagov/govuk-developer-docs/source/manual/howto-remove-change-note-from-whitehall.html.md

 `Document.where(content_id: "your-content-id")` and extract the `change_note`.
 If the document is associated with multiple editions you should search through all of them for the text of the change note: `document.editions.map(&:change_note)`.
-An example PR can be found here: https://github.com/alphagov/publishing-api/pull/1160
+An example PR can be [found here](https://github.com/alphagov/publishing-api/pull/1160)
 1. Find the change note containing the text you are looking to delete and destroy it.
 1. Check in the UI that the change note is no longer displayed.
 1. If the change note was indicating a major change, then it will be propagated